Carandiru Penitentiary: Deactivation in the 2000s

-The partial demolition of the complex began on December 8, 2002, when pavilions 6, 8, and 9 were imploded, symbolically marking the end of an era for the São Paulo prison system.
+The partial demolition of the complex began on December 8, 2002, when pavilions 6, 8, and 9 were demolished manually, symbolically marking the end of an era for the São Paulo prison system.
 The following year, in 2003, the site underwent a revitalization process and gained a new function, being transformed into the Parque da Juventude, a leisure and public gathering area that occupies 240 thousand square meters.

 In addition to the Biblioteca de São Paulo (BSP), the park has sports and cultural facilities, including the Parque da Juventude State Technical School, which offers regular courses in nursing, computer science, music, and singing.
 The space has become a symbol of renewal and transformation, occupying a place of memory and reflection on the past, while also offering opportunities for learning and development for the community.

 In popular culture

 Television

 The third season of the American television series Prison Break was inspired by the São Paulo Detention Center and the San Pedro Penitentiary in Bolivia.
 In the series, the penitentiary is called Sona (Sona Federal Penitentiary).

-The location also became known for a controversial and rare edition of the variety program Domingo Legal, where the medium Socorro Leite and then-presenter Gugu Liberato visited the area, which has since been deactivated, during the month of May 2002.
+The location also became known for a controversial and rare edition of the Brazilian variety program Domingo Legal, where the medium Socorro Leite and then-presenter Gugu Liberato visited the area, which has since been deactivated, during the month of May 2002.
 This episode was marked by the psychic's screams of fear and the sensationalist tone of the reports, leading the latter to prevent the broadcast of this event in any media.
 Currently, only part of Socorro's visit is available on YouTube.